RottenThunder/Project-Ember/README.md

 # Project Ember [![License](https://img.shields.io/github/license/RottenThunder/Project-Ember.svg)](https://github.com/RottenThunder/Project-Ember/blob/master/LICENSE)

 ## About
 Project Ember is an A-Level (Year 12) Computer Science Project that is focused on designing a game that is powered by a game engine.
 This game engine will be named after the project.
-Note that this project will only be targeting Windows for the time being, Multi-Platform support will be coming soon!!!
+Note that this project will only be targeting Windows for the time being.

 ## Licensing
 [BSD 3-Clause License](https://github.com/RottenThunder/Project-Ember/blob/master/LICENSE)